morgan/kohana-deputy/guide/deputy/start.md

 ### Step 3: Check Access

 It is generally most appropriate to check access on a per controller basis.
-Below is an example that checks access across this application.
-This can be tailored based on scope.
+Checking access can be performed based on the URI and implementation depends on the applications routing.

-	// extend controller